It began in June of 2023. And almost two years to the day…

 My own son’s fifth grade art teacher simply “taught” by rote, using Betty Edwards’s wonderful book, Drawing on

-.
+the Right Side of the Brain.
 I witnessed first-hand how the exercises were rendered dry and boring when

 filtered through this particular educator’s “academic” sensibilities.